tangfeng2/TodoList/README.md

 # TodoList
-this Project using vue3, data todo list save in localStore
+this project using vue3, todo list save in localStorage